 Making your own sugar pumpkin puree is a real game changer.
 Follow these easy steps to add the fresh flavor of real, natural pumpkin to all of your baked goods and more!

 Making Homemade Sugar Pumpkin Puree

 It's super easy to make your own pumpkin puree!
-It is also, in my opinion, vastly better than the canned versions (which, depending on the brand, may actually contain mostly other squash types).
-I find using fresh pumpkin gives my desserts and baked goods more of fresh taste and brighter color.
-I actually had some trouble photographing & editing because the orange color was so fluorescently orange.
+It is also, in my opinion, vastly better than the canned versions, which, depending on the brand may actually contain other types of squash.

 There's no secret to making your own pumpkin puree.
 Simply prep, roast and puree.